-Q: When researching Clash de Cartier, I could not help but admire the word “pulsating”.
-When you described it, there was a lot of pulsation.
-I loved the description and found it unusual for jewelry.
-Please explain how it evokes this feeling.
+Q: When researching Clash de Cartier, I could not help but admire the word “pulsating” you used to describe the collection.
+I love the description and found it unusual for jewelry.
+How does it evoke this feeling?

 A: I think the Clash de Cartier collection reflects on the constant creative exploration of Cartier.
-Cartier has always been known by its ability.
 You have to push boundaries and explore new territories.
 The notion of tension and intensity is very much encoded in the design of Clash.
 If you look at the Juste un Clou collection or Love, they both have very distinctive, powerful designs.
 This idea of spikes on the Clash pieces make them very intense.
-So, this word could apply to most of Cartier creations because, by essence, Cartier creations are not generic; they are not cliché.
+So this word could apply to most Cartier creations because, by essence, Cartier creations are not generic; they are not cliché.
 They are very distinctive, powerful and strong by essence.

 Q: And they have a strong identity?

 A: Yes, a strong identity.
 I think this is a key differentiator for us.

 Q: The word ‘clash’.
 Was it a consensus?
 That you were going to call the new range Clash?